-Staffing Teams in the Emergency Department: Understanding the Effects of Team Familiarity and Partner Variety
+Staffing Temporary Teams: Understanding the Effects of Team Familiarity and Partner Variety

-Keywords: teams, team staffing, team familiarity, partner variety, emergency department, health care, empirical operations
+Keywords: temporary teams, team staffing, team familiarity, partner variety, health care

 Suggested Citation: Suggested Citation